 With few exceptions, there is a direct correlation between attendance and school performance.
 With that in mind, and also in consideration of principles such as responsibility, dependability, maturity, etc., students should strive for good attendance.
-Whether an absence is excused or not, students lose valuable educational advantages when they are absent.
-Poor attendance and lack of participation in expected/assigned activities may result in failing grades.
+Whether an absence is excused or not, students lose indispensable educational advantages when they are absent.
+In an effort to maintain a quality education and good attendance levels, Oregon Community Unit School District 220 has enacted the following policy: